stefan-pop/meet/README.md

     5.1 Show a chart with the number of upcoming events in each city:

-        Given the event list has been loaded, when a user wants to see the upcoming events, a chart with the number of events in each city should be displayed.
+        Given the event list has been loaded, when a user wants to see the upcoming events then a chart with the number of events in each city should be displayed.